Part Twenty-Two

 Her brow furrowed in concentration, “He’s Templar’s man?
 Why is he doing this to the newspaper?”

-Bonesteel shrugged, “Mr. Lombardi is the type of person who would steal out anyone for a few dollars, but in this particular case he owes a substantial amount in gambling debts to persons who are even lower than he is.
+Bonesteel shrugged, “Mr. Lombardi is the type of person who would sell out anyone for a few dollars, but in this particular case he owes a substantial amount in gambling debts to persons who are even lower than he is.
 Templar pays very well for his information.
 He had promised if Ralph got into either Lane’s or Kent’s computer and found anything useful, Templar would provide enough funds to clear his debts once and for all.”

 The administrative assistant gave an uncharacteristic snort.
 “Take it from me Tristan.
 Gamblers seldom quit.
 They simply move onto another table.
 Nonetheless, what would have happened to Lombard if he failed?”